SubalakshmiShanthosi/WebApplicationDev/README.md

     1. Collecting user requirements
     2. Deciding on the server and client side framework - Mostly ReactJS and Django
     3. Deciding on the user requirement's priority
     4. Deciding on the initial setup.

 # 22-03-2019 Task Done - Creating a personal web page.

 # 22-03-2019 Task Done - StoryBoard :

         https://trello.com/b/8nfRKvdo/mini-project-webapplicationdev

 # 29-03-2019 Task Done - StoryBoard updation with Functional and Non-functional Requirements

                          TODO - Read Chapter 7 of the book asad-jibran for the below mentioned task

 # TODO - Design survey form using the contents and style references from book

 # 02-04-2019 Task Done - UI Design of Form Interface

 https://balsamiq.cloud/sf1jy0q/prj28md

 # 02-04-2019 TODO - DB Design - Done
 https://my.vertabelo.com/public-model-view/K804kzpWLRtKmZgswPoVYFLJHlzpAXwgi95udSJfpyBfBhMyWoXv62uEECEsfibZ?x=20517&y=20637&zoom=2.931

 # 12-04-2019 - Creating CustomForm and landing pages : Done added SurveyForm Database Design with Two Tables

              CustomFormDetails
              EditFormLayout

 # 16-04-2019 - Creating the rendering pages

 # 26-04-2019 - Creating basic form and its validation.
 Custom Form creation from JSON

+# TODO

+# Write a python code how to populate table with objects - Refer tango with django

+# TODO : Customisation

+1. Custom Validation of Form
+2. Form with a nice UI for pick list a option from limited dropdown fields